 What is more, the out-the-window installation is so popular that many producers give you a free window seal kit for portable air conditioners.

 However, in some situations venting your portable AC out of the window just isn’t possible.
+How to cool a room with no windows?
 Because of how well these AC units and windows go together, the question of ‘How to vent a portable air conditioner without a window’ doesn’t seem to have a clear answer.
 At first.

 What happens if you don’t vent a portable AC unit?

 It is impossible to use a portable air conditioner without a vent.
+Portable air conditioner venting options are quite limited.
 You can turn it on and it will even run normally but it won’t decrease the temperature of the room.

 There are several ways of how to vent a portable AC unit even if you put it in a windowless room.